labdevgen/3Dpredictor/README.md

 keep - a list with predictors to use.
-Each entery should contain a list of predictors, or a single string _"all"_ (for using predictors avaliable).
+Each entery should contain a list of predictors, or a single string _"all"_ (for using all avaliable predictors).
 E.g. with

     '''python
     keep = ["CTCF_W","contact_dist"]
     '''
- only CTCF sites inbetween contating loci and distance between them will be used.
+ only CTCF sites inbetween contacting loci and distance between them will be used.
  Please note that fitting model is time-consuming so fitted model is saved to the file with the name representing model parameters (predictors and algorithm).
  It is automatically determined wheather such file exists and model can be simply loaded without fitting again
- (to change this behaviour pass rewriteModel=True to trainAndValidate)
+ (to change this behaviour pass _rewriteModel=True_ when calling _trainAndValidate_ function)